-2019-2020 MEETINGS
+2020-2021 MEETINGS

-Standard Commission Meeting Structure: Meetings are held on the second Tuesday of every month.
+Standard Commission meeting structure: Meetings are held on the second Tuesday of every month.
 They are typically located in Ames, with the workshop beginning around 9:30-10 a.m.
 The business meeting begins at 1:30 p.m. and is usually brief.

-Commission Tour Structure: Three times a year the Commission tours a different area of the state and hosts the workshop and business meeting, as well as a public input meeting, in a host city other than Ames.
-The lowa DOT provides bus transportation for the tour.
+Commission tour structure: Three times a year the Commission tours a different area of the state and hosts the workshop and business meeting, as well as a public input meeting, in a host city other than Ames.
+The Iowa DOT provides bus transportation for the tour.
 Tours take place on Monday morning, through lunch, and early afternoon.
 They typically begin and end at the hotel, with lunch provided along the tour.
 The workshop is held after the tour, normally at the hotel.
-The business meeting is at 8 a.m. and the Public Input meeting follows, which is usually over before noon.
+The business meeting is at 8 a.m. and the public input meeting follows, which is usually over before noon.

-Current meeting information is located at: https://iowadot.gov/commission/meeting-dates
+Current meeting information is located at: iowadot.gov/commission/meeting-dates